harirathod/rock-paper-scissors/README.md

+# Rock, paper, scissors!

 ## Overview
-Go to **https://harirathod.github.io/rock-paper-scissors/** to check out my game!
+Go to **https://harirathod.github.io/rock-paper-scissors/** to check out my game 👾!

 This is my first project using JavaScript.